Beauty writer Nicole McCray wrote today’s post on marionette lines and how to treat them. Enjoy, darlings!

 Retinoids are synthetic vitamin A derivatives accessible over the counter.
 However, you’ll need a prescription from your doctor for stronger retinoids.
 This option will help treat marionette lines by stimulating collagen.

-However, when using retinoids, you’ll also need to add more SPF into your skincare routine.
+However, when using retinoids, you’ll also need to add more SPF into your skincare routine after 50.
 This is because they can lead to sensitivity to the sun and may negatively impact your progress with treating your marionette lines.